What is Acetal? | Acetal Copolymer and Homopolymer | Acetal Applications | Advantages & Disadvantages of Acetal

 Acetal copolymer plays an integral role in developing the fuel tank mechanism for any automobile.
 There are very few polymers out there that can resist the sheer aggressiveness and high temperature of the fuel and surroundings.

-There is a wide range of fuel system products made by acetal polymer like fuel filler necks, fuel caps, fuel sender units, valves, fuel pumps, fuel rails, etc.
+Many fuel system products are made of acetal polymer, like fuel filler necks, fuel caps, fuel sender units, valves, fuel pumps, fuel rails, etc.

 These products have long-term resistance towards diesel, gasoline, methanol, etc., and very impressive temperature resistance of 100°C.

-Acetal polymer’s excellent gloss finish properties make it compatible to be utilized in the automotive interior.
-Products like seatbelts, control panel knobs, car locks, seatbelt adjusters some of the most prominent examples.
+Acetal polymer’s excellent gloss finish makes it compatible with the automotive interior.
+Products like seatbelts, control panel knobs, car locks, and seatbelt adjusters are some of the most prominent examples.

-The fuel withstanding ability of polyoxyethylene plays an important role here also.
-It is also useful in small engine fuel tanks for gardens and lawn cutting devices used in our households and on-road high-range automobile applications.
+The fuel-withstanding ability of polyoxyethylene plays an important role here also.
+It is also valuable for small engine fuel tanks for gardens and lawn-cutting devices in households and on-road high-range automobile applications.

 The same applications can also be seen in marine engines and recreation vehicles.